ruricolist/serapeum/reference.md

 If STRICT is non-nil, then the function signals an error if it is called with a key that is not present in HASH-TABLE.
 This applies to setting keys, as well as looking them up.

+The function is able to restrict what types are permitted as keys and values.
+If KEY-TYPE is specified, an error will be signaled if an attempt is made to get or set a key that does not satisfy KEY-TYPE.
+If VALUE-TYPE is specified, an error will be signaled if an attempt is made to set a value that does not satisfy VALUE-TYPE.
+However, the hash table provided is *not* checked to ensure that the existing pairings KEY-TYPE and VALUE-TYPE -- not unless STRICT-TYPES is also specified.

 [View source](hash-tables.lisp#L284)